 1 Credit Suisse has a transitional relief of recognizing CECL allowances and provisions in CET1 capital in accordance with FINMA Circular 2013/1 "Eligible capital - banks" until 30 June 2024.
 No transitional relief was applied for the periods presented.
 2 Based on phase-in rules for RWA.
 Refer to "Swiss SRB going and gone concern requirements and information" below for more information.
 3 Calculated as 8% of total RWA, based on total capital minimum requirements, excluding CET1 buffer requirements.
-4 Swiss SRB going and gone concern requirements and information for Credit Suisse AG standalone as aligned its minimum capital requirements to the UBS approach of applying the G-SIB buffer at the Group level only.
+4 Swiss SRB going and gone concern requirements and information for Credit Suisse AG standalone are provided below in this section.
+5 Credit Suisse AG standalone has aligned its minimum capital requirements to the UBS approach of applying the G-SIB buffer at the Group level only.
 6 Excludes non-BCBS capital buffer requirements for risk-weighted positions that are directly or indirectly backed by residential properties in Switzerland.
 7 Represents the CET1 ratio that is available to meet buffer requirements.
-Calculated as the CET1 ratio minus the BCBS CET1 capital requirement and, where applicable, minus the BCBS additional tier 1 and tier 2 capital requirements met with CET1 capital.
-8 Calculated fare the applicable, caps on Level 2 assets and cash inflows.
-Calculated based on an average of 64 data points in the fourth quarter of 2023 and 65 data points in the third quarter of 2023 are capped at 75% of cash outflows, which is calculated on a daily basis for the purpose of the Pillar 3 disclosures.
+Calculated as the CET1 ratio minus the BCBS CET1 capital requirement and, where applicable, caps on Level 2 assets and cash inflows.
+Calculated based on an average of 64 data points in the fourth quarter of 2023.
+For the prior-quarter data points, refer to the 30 September 2023 Pillar 3 Report, available under "Pillar 3 disclosures" at ubs.com/investors, for more information.
+9 In accordance with LCR rules, cash inflows caped at 75% of cash outflows, which is calculated on a daily basis for the purpose of the Pillar 3 disclosures.
 10 In accordance with Art.
 17h para.
-3 and 4 of the Liquidity Ordinance, Credit Suisse AG standalone has an NSFR requirement of at least 80% without taking into consideration any sexess funding.
-Credit Suisse (Schweiz) AG must always fulfill the NSFR of at least 100% on a standalone basis.
-11 In the fourth quarter of 2023, the Bank parent company fulfille the requirement as FINMA provided guidance that allowed the Emergency Liquidity Assistance provided by the Swiss National Bank to be considered as available stable funding to the extent meregunant of salabane bas an NSFR requirement of at
+3 and 4 of the Liquidity Ordinance, Credit Suisse AG standalone has an NSFR requirement of at least 80% withoil taking into consideration any excess funding.
+Credit Suisse (Schweiz) AG must always fulfill the NSFR of a least 100% on a standalone basis.
+11 In the fourth quarter of 2023, the Bank parent company fulfille the regulatory NSFR requirement as FINMA provided guidance that allowed the Emergency Liquidity Assistance provided by the Swiss Nation